Palayok: Cooking in a palayok

-The palayok should not be cleaned using household detergents, as the porous material would easily imbibe chemicals in the detergent that would later impart unwanted flavors in the food during cooking.
-It is instead cleaned by soaking in warm water and when the detritus has sufficiently softened, by scrubbing with salt.
+The palayók is not to be cleaned using household detergents, as the porous material would easily absorb chemicals that would later impart unwanted flavors to the food.
+It is instead cleaned by soaking in warm water, and when the detritus has sufficiently softened, scrubbed with salt.

 Filipino cuisine expert Maria Orosa is credited with turning the earthenware pot into an oven.
-Called the "Palayok Oven", the contraption consists of a palayok fitted with a piece of thin sheet metal cut to fit the bottom of the pot and a piece of aluminum foil placed below the lid.
+Called the "Palayok Oven", the contraption consists of a palayok fitted with a piece of thin sheet metal cut to fit the bottom of the pot, and a piece of aluminum foil placed below the lid.
 These metal pieces are designed to reflect heat back into the pot.
-The pot is heated by using a native pugon or kalan, a small wood-fired stove similar to a Japanese shichirin.
+The pot is then heated by using a native pugón or kalán, a small wood-fired stove similar to a Japanese shichirin.